Cancer Prevention Overview (PDQ®)–Health Professional Version

 The results of the Physicians’ Health Study II demonstrated that supplementation with vitamin E and/or vitamin C had no benefit compared with placebo in preventing either prostate cancer incidence or total cancer incidence.

 The results of the Women’s Antioxidant Cardiovascular Study indicated that, compared with placebo, supplementation with vitamin C, vitamin E, or beta carotene was not efficacious in reducing total cancer incidence.
 In this same study, daily supplements containing folic acid, vitamin B6, and vitamin B12 were compared with placebo; this intervention was not efficacious in reducing the overall risk of developing cancer.
 An exploratory analysis of pooled data from two Norwegian randomized controlled trials showed an increase in both cancer incidence and cancer death in patients treated with folic acid and vitamin B12 versus those receiving placebo or vitamin B6 alone.
-(Refer to the PDQ summaries on Breast Cancer Prevention; Colorectal Cancer Prevention; Lung Cancer Prevention; Prostate Cancer Prevention; and Prostate Cancer Screening for more information.)
+(Refer to the PDQ summaries on Breast Cancer Prevention; Colorectal Cancer Prevention; Lung Cancer Prevention; and Prostate Cancer Prevention for more information.)

 Vitamin D has also generated interest as a potential anti-cancer agent.
 Sources of vitamin D include cutaneous synthesis upon exposure to sunlight, dietary intake, and supplements.
-Evidence on the efficacy of vitamin D supplements with or without calcium in preventing cancer incidence is available as a secondary endpoint from randomized controlled trials, with a summary of the results from three trials providing evidence of lack of efficacy.
+Evidence for the efficacy of vitamin D supplements with or without calcium in preventing cancer incidence is available as a secondary endpoint from randomized controlled trials, with a summary of the results from three trials providing evidence of lack of efficacy.
 A fourth randomized, controlled trial further corroborates this lack of cancer chemopreventive effect.
 Presently, the overall body of experimental evidence in humans indicates that at the doses studied (range: 400–1,100 IU daily), vitamin D supplements do not reduce or increase the overall risk of cancer.
 This is a topic of ongoing interest, and a large-scale randomized trial of vitamin D (2,000 IU/day) and marine omega-3 fatty acid is under way that includes cancer as a primary endpoint.

 None of the randomized controlled trials mentioned above studied multivitamin supplements as commonly taken by the general U.S. population; however, a separate arm of the Physician Health Study (PHS) II directly studied this question.
 In the PHS II, 14,641 male physicians were randomly assigned to receive either a daily multivitamin supplement or a placebo for a median of 11 years.
 Multivitamin supplements were associated with an 8% relative decrease in cancer incidence (HR, 0.92; 95% CI, 0.86–0.998; P = .04).
 The overall reduction in cancer risk was more pronounced in men who had been diagnosed with cancer before the study began (HR, 0.66; 95% CI, 0.50–0.88) than in those with no history of cancer (HR, 0.95; 95% CI, 0.87–1.03), suggesting that the small benefit of multivitamins in reducing overall cancer incidence largely stemmed from the prevention of second primary cancers.
 This puzzling result, along with the weak association and multiple statistical comparisons made for many different trial endpoints, diminishes the strength of evidence provided by the PHS II trial.
 Of note, no significant association between multivitamin use and total mortality was observed in the PHS II (HR, 0.94; 95% CI, 0.88–1.02; P = .13), suggesting neither a negative nor positive effect on life span.
-This finding differs from the positive association observed in the observational Iowa Women’s Health Study.
+This finding differs from the association between supplements and higher mortality reported in the observational Iowa Women’s Health Study.

 Environmental Exposures and Pollutants

 The relationship between environmental pollutants and cancer risk has been of long-standing interest to researchers and the public.
-When estimates of the potential burden of cancer have been calculated for different classes of exposure, the factors described earlier, such as cigarette smoking and infections have represented much greater proportions of the cancer burden than have environmental pollutants.
+When estimates of the potential burden of cancer have been calculated for different classes of exposure, the factors described earlier, such as cigarette smoking and infections, have represented much greater proportions of the cancer burden than have environmental pollutants.
 Nevertheless, some associations between environmental pollutants and cancer have been clearly established.
 Perhaps because the lung is most heavily exposed to air pollutants, many of the most firmly established examples of pollutants and cancer relate specifically to lung cancer, including secondhand tobacco smoke, indoor radon, outdoor air pollution, and asbestos for mesothelioma.
 Another environmental pollutant linked with cancer is highly concentrated inorganic arsenic in drinking water, which is causally associated with cancers of the skin, bladder, and lung.
 Many other environmental pollutants, such as pesticides, have been assessed for risk with human cancer, but with indeterminate results.
 There are challenging methodological issues to address in these studies, such as accurately measuring exposures for long periods, which often make it difficult to clearly establish an association between an environmental pollutant and cancer.